getjackd/jackd/README.md

 You can add jobs to a tube by using the `put` command, which accepts a payload and returns a job ID.

-Normally `beanstalkd` job payloads are byte arrays.
+`beanstalkd` job payloads are byte arrays.
 Passing in a `Buffer` will send the payload as-is.

 ```js
 // This is a byte array of a UTF-8 encoded string